kyleschnirring/hack-news/README.md

 The examples below show how to select a single story with its ID you can also use the ID method with the other methods provided.

+All items have some of the following properties, with required properties in bold:

+Field/Description
+id:	The item's unique id.
+deleted:	true if the item is deleted.
+type:	The type of item.
+One of "job", "story", "comment", "poll", or "pollopt".
+by:	The username of the item's author.
+time:	Creation date of the item, in Unix Time.
+text:	The comment, story or poll text.
+HTML.
+dead:	true if the item is dead.
+parent:	The item's parent.
+For comments, either another comment or the relevant story.
+For pollopts, the relevant poll.
+kids:	The ids of the item's comments, in ranked display order.
+url:	The URL of the story.
+score:	The story's score, or the votes for a pollopt.
+title:	The title of the story, poll or job.
+parts:	A list of related pollopts, in display order.
+descendants:	In the case of stories or polls, the total comment count.

 ```javascript
 var hn = require('hack-news');